hpe-dev-incubator/hpe-dev-portal/content/blog/open-source-monitoring-at-the-hpe-customer-technology-center-böblingen.md

 O﻿nce I had the Prometheus-Grafana based monitoring established in the Customer Technology Center and knew the RESTful command required to retrieve the data I was looking for, the only missing piece was a Prometheus exporter for the HPE ILO interfaces and the according Grafana dashboards.
 This required me to write another Prometheus exporter - one designed for the HPE ILO interface.
 I decided to use Python as the programming language for this connector, because I could build on the knowledge gained when I developed the HPE SimpliVity-Prometheus exporter.

-First I had to decide which redfish library I wanted to use - the [DMTF Redfish Python library](https://github.com/DMTF/python-redfish-library) or the [HPE Python Redfish library](https://github.com/HewlettPackard/python-ilorest-library) - as they cannot coexist both in a Python environment.
+First I had to decide which redfish library I wanted to use - the <a href="https://github.com/DMTF/python-redfish-library" target="_blank">DMTF Redfish Python Library</a> or the <a href="https://github.com/HewlettPackard/python-ilorest-library" target="_blank">HPE Python Redfish library</a> - as they cannot coexist both in a Python environment.
 I decided to use the DMTF Redfish Python library, since I didn't need the additional features of the HPE Python Redfish library for my use case.
 The retrieved data can easily made digestible for Prometheus with the prometheus_client Python library.
 The additional libraries, that I used are mainly for providing the input data in XML-format (etree library) and for the permanent monitoring loop (time, sys and os library) and logging (datetime library).
 Hence, I needed the following libraries included in my Python script:

 ```python
 from lxml import etree